Personalizing K-12 Technology to Improve Learning Outcomes

 In these videos, our technology and academic leaders explain how we're developing new ed-tech that can cater to the individual preferences and needs of students and teachers:

-McGraw-Hill Education Chief Digital Officer, Stephen Laster, explores how purposeful ed-tech can fade into the background to better facilitate instruction and student-to-teacher interaction.
+McGraw-Hill Chief Digital Officer, Stephen Laster, explores how purposeful ed-tech can fade into the background to better facilitate instruction and student-to-teacher interaction.

 Dr. Shawn Mahoney, our Chief Academic Officer, discusses what adaptive learning technology is and how it can support strategic learning plans for individuals and groups of students.